 What is the bootcamp?

-Create Central has come together with West Midlands Combined Authority (WMCA) and Solihull College to develop a fantastic opportunity for those who want a career in content creation.
-And what’s more it’s FREE for those who meet the person criteria and live in a WMCA postcode.
+WMCA, Create Central and Solihull College & University Centre have come together to develop a fantastic opportunity for those who want a career in the TV and digital media industry.
+And what’s more it’s free for those who meet the person criteria and live in a WMCA postcode.

-- Dedicated to pursuing a career in content creation
+- Dedicated to pursuing a career in the screen industry.

 - 19+ years of age